tdislay/hibooks/README.md

 <div align="center">
 <img alt="Hibook mascot" src="./hibook.svg" width=126/>
-<p>Hibook is a book web app where you can search for books, give your opinions, receive recommendations and stay up to date with your favorite authors' new releases.</p>
+<p>Hibooks is a books web app where you can search for books, give your opinions, receive recommendations, and stay up to date with your favorite authors' new releases.</p>
 </div>

 > [!IMPORTANT]
 > Hibook is just a showcase project.
 Nothing else.
 >
-> It's under 🚧 active development 🚧, features will be implemented soon !
+> It's under 🚧 active development 🚧, features will be implemented soon!

 **Technical Stack**